 Besides their complicated diet, fig parrots don’t tend to breed particularly well in captivity.
 This mostly comes down to breeders being unable to keep up with their strict care requirements.

 Fruits spoil very quickly, especially in the warm climates these birds prefer.
-If their food is allowed to rot, expose the birds to fungal and bacterial infections.
+If their food is allowed to rot, it could expose the birds to fungal and bacterial infections.
 Furthermore, spoiled fruit will attract insects and other pests that could be carriers of any number of diseases.
 Multiple feedings throughout the day and extreme attention to hygiene is needed to successfully breed fig parrots.

 Fig parrots only produce one clutch of 2-3 eggs each year.
 This low reproductive rate, combined with the low success rate and limited number of breeders make fig parrots immensely difficult and expensive to acquire.